-Drop-front secretaire made for the Spanish court.
+Drop-front secretaire.
 The upper section has a drawer and a fall-flap revealing ten drawers and a secret compartment containing four drawers.
 The lower section has two doors opening on to two flaps (one opening upwards and the other downwards), disclosing two shelves.

 The entire surface of the secretaire is covered by marquetry panels: